 This is all you need to know to play the game!
-If you need more help, ask your local store for a V Battle Deck.
-It comes with everything you need to play the game, including a quick-start version of the rules!
+If you need more help, ask your local store for a Trainer Kit.
+This kit shows you and a friend how to play an entire game, start to finish!

+Learn to play Pokémon games!
 Earn cool prizes!
 Battle against other players!